rieckpil/progmot/content/post/writing-a-book-remotely.md

 This way, we didn't forget a step for tasks we only performed occasionally.

-As an example, this is our checklist for publishing a new eBook version:
+As an example, this is our checklist for publishing a new ebook version:

 ![Stratospheric Sample Checklist](/img/stratospheric-ebook/stratospheric-sample-check-list-example.png#center "Stratospheric Sample Checklist")